 I follow this regimen religiously on long-haul flights—it helps with circulation, ensures that my skin is hydrated and glowing upon landing, and distracts me from the unsavory scents that can haunt an airplane.

 Before leaving for the airport, I drink one liter of water and apply Firmante Elevating Leg Tonic, which targets circulatory stagnation and encourages blood and lymphatic flow.
 And I take a dose of 20 drops of Lâche-Lymphe in a small amount of water to boost circulation.

-It’s easy to get sick after long flights, so I’m always taking supplements and tinctures prescribed to me by my naturopath to support my body and immune system.
-Currently, that includes a Roots Tincture for liver support.
-But honestly, I think the key to preventing sickness on long flights (besides hydration) is Xlear Sinus Care (a hypertonic solution that draws moisture in to maximize dryness relief).
+I always taking supplements and tinctures to support my body and immune system, that includes Adapt'Âscend and Immun'Attune.
+And another key to preventing sickness on long flights (besides hydration) is Xlear Sinus Care (a hypertonic solution that draws moisture in to maximize dryness relief).
 It gently flushes airborne particles from your sinuses and soothes and hydrates your nasal passages.
-My eyes are sensitive and dry, so I bring an arsenal of homeopathic eye care—one of my favorites is VISMED, which is an emollient with hyaluronic acid.
+My eyes are sensitive, so to prevent that gritty dryness, I bring homeopathic eye care—one of my favorites is VISMED, which is an emollient with hyaluronic acid.

-Speaking of your destination—once you arrive, get thee to the bath.
-A long soak, preferably with two cups each of bath salts and baking soda, will detox and revive your travel-weary body, and help you sleep off your jet lag.
+Speaking of your destination—get thee to the bath once you arrive.
+A long soak, preferably with two cups of sea salt and baking soda, will detox and revive your travel-weary body, and help you ward off your jet lag.
 Follow with another dose of Lâche-Lymphe, Adapt'Âscend, Firmante Leg Tonic, and a liter of water, and you'll be good to go for that appearance you need to make, whether an event, dinner, or both.